-Ralph Lauren names Procter & Gamble executive as CEO
+Ralph Lauren Names Procter & Gamble Executive as CEO

 ADVERTISEMENT

-Shares of Ralph Lauren, which are already down 18 percent so far this year, slipped $1.89 to $72.05 Wednesday morning.
+Shares of Ralph Lauren slipped $1.19 to close Wednesday at $72.75.
+They are down 19 percent so far this year.